IFB-ElixirFr/biosphere/README.md

 ### Connect with SSH of VMs

-You can click on the **ssh** link to be redirected to the terminal with an automatic SSH connection to  your VM.

 #### Instructions for Linux and MacOS users

 SSH client is installed by default in any computer using Linux (CentOS, Ubuntu, Debian,...) or MacOS.

-And these SSH instructions works for most most of them.
+You can click on the **ssh** link to be redirected to the terminal with an automatic SSH connection to  your VM.
+It will work for most most Linux and for MacOS.
 An alternative is to copy-paste the link in a terminal, with replacing the '://' by ' ' in the command.

 #### Instructions for Windows PC users